 During this initial induction week and in the first Progress Week students are involved in a range of activities which support them in developing an understanding of the expectations of their course, undergraduate study and the University's systems and services.
-They have talks or tours, for example, which introduce them to the Library and IT facilities, Media Services, the Careers and the Counselling Service.
+They have talks or tours, for example, which introduce them to the Library and IT facilities, the Careers & Employability Service, and the Counselling team.
 Students are also provided with a brief induction into their second and third years of study.